monstrenyatko/docker-raspberry-pi-cross-compiler/README.md

 Pull the latest version of the docker image.

-If a new docker image is available, any extra packages installed with `install-debian` or `install-raspbian` _will be lost_.
+If a new docker image is available, any extra packages installed with `install-debian` or `install-raspbian` will be lost.

 #### update-script

 `rpxc update-script`

-Update the installed rpxc script with the one bundled in the image.
+Update the installed `rpxc` script with the one bundled in the image.

 #### update

 `rpxc update`

-Update both the docker image and the rpxc script.
+Update both the docker image and the `rpxc` script.

 ## Configuration